Erie SeaWolves vs. Trenton Thunder - Game Notes

 - The Erie pitching staff now boasts nine Top-30 Tigers talents (MLB Pipeline): Casey Mize is ranked the No. 1 prospect (No.1 SP prospect in all of MiLB), Matt Manning is No. 2, Alex Faedo sits at No. 9, Kyle Funkhouser is slotted No. 10, Logan Shore is No. 15, Tarik Skubal ranks No. 17, Anthony Castro is No. 21, Zac Houston ranks No. 24, and Sandy Baez (IL) is No. 26

-- Isaac Paredes has reached safely in 23 straight games, currently the second-longest streak in the EL (C. Perez, BOW, 25)

-- Erie is now 10-2 in their last 12 games and seven victories have been by three runs or less
+- Erie is now 12-2 in their past 14 games and eight victories have been by three runs or fewer

-- Erie has slugged 23 home runs in their past 15 games (post All-Star break), 11 came on the road
+- Erie has slugged a league-best 21 home runs since the All-Star break

-- The SeaWolves +67 run differential is first in the EL (+45 in second half) and the Thunder's -6 is eighth (-21 in second half)
+- The SeaWolves +72 run differential is first in the EL (+50 in second half) and Trenton's -11 is eighth (-26 in second half)

-- Erie is second in the Eastern League with a .248 batting average while Trenton is eighth at .238
+- Erie is tied for first in the Eastern League with a .249 batting average while Trenton is sixth at .241

-- The 'Wolves are now third in home runs (80) and the Thunder are sixth (73)
+- The 'Wolves are now tied for second in home runs (82) and the Thunder are sixth (74)

-- The SeaWolves pitching staff is third in team ERA (3.30) while the Thunder staff ranks sixth (3.61)
+- The SeaWolves pitching staff is third in team ERA (3.34) while the Thunder staff ranks ninth (3.70)

-- Erie pitching has held opponents to a .229 batting average which is tied for best in the league
+- Erie pitching has held opponents to a .232 batting average which third-best in the league

 - The SeaWolves went 5-6 vs. the Thunder in 2018 and 2-6 at UPMC Park